adamancer/stitch2d/README.md

 stitch2d organize /path/to/source /path/to/destination
 ```

 Recommended Libraries
 =====================

 OpenCV
 ------
+ **OpenCV can be installed using Miniconda, and the instructions below should
+no longer be necessary (and are in any case likely out of date).**

 [OpenCV](http://www.opencv.org/) is a super useful, basically
 open source computer vision library.
 It's a bit complicated to
 install.
 I found the following tutorials useful: